samhohcm/Robot-Kinematics-Remote-Worksheet-1/index.md

 What do you think?
 * Is it difficult to figure out how far to move the robot?
-* How many tries did you take to touch the box?
+* How many tries did you take to touch the flower?
-* What about touching the trolley?
 * What do you think will happen if the base of the robot moves?